Where are scientific & technological inventions taking us to? What more will be discovered in future?

 But this seems to be just the beginning: science is not static; its impact is still multiplying all around us

-Discovery of new knowledge, innovations and inventions are modifying and changing all the political, economic, industrial and social platforms; also, it is either overturning old, reverenced and widely-held beliefs, or making others obsolete.
+Discovery of new knowledge, innovations and inventions are modifying and changing all the political, economic, industrial and social platforms; also, it is either overturning old, reverenced and widely-held beliefs, or making other ones obsolete.

 Where is this voyage of science & technology taking us to?
-What more will we be able to do in future?
+What more will we be able to discover in future?

-Unlike the unknown or magical tools, potions and spells believed to be used by ancient magicians, and the ancient mythological gods, science and technology will not use magical tools and potions; rather, it will use the faith and the science behind AI (artificial intelligence), computers, nanotechnology, biotechnology, and most of all, the quantum theory, which is believed to be the foundation behind earlier technologies.
+It is widely believed that ancient magicians and the ancient gods of past ages used magical tools, potions and unknown spells to do great deeds and wonders; in the present and future ages, science and technology will use the faith and science behind AI (artificial intelligence), computers, nanotechnology, biotechnology, and most of all, the quantum theory, which is believed to be the foundation behind earlier technologies.

 By the year 2500, will we be able to control the movement and positions of objects with the invisible power of our minds?